-Three thousand lush plants cascade down over rolling acres to a gazebo and pond—a peaceful setting for picnics or just relaxing with a cool glass of lavender tea or lavender lemonade.
-During the cutting season which usually begins in August, you can casually stroll the fragrant rows and cut your own fresh lavender.
+Three thousand lush plants cascade down over rolling acres to a gazebo and pond offers a peaceful setting for picnics or just relaxing with a cool glass of lavender tea or lavender lemonade.
+During the cutting season which usually begins in August, you can stroll the fragrant rows and cut your own fresh lavender.
 There is no admission charge to visit the Chappell Hill Lavender farm.

 What do you do with all that cut lavender from the lavender fields, make some lavender scones and lemonade of course, if you have other recipes that use lavender please share with us!
 Keep in mind the Blooming season is the end of May – July and that is usually the best time to visit these Texas Lavender fields.